Last Updated on

 - 30 g desiccated coconut optional

 - Add all the dry ingredients together in a bowl and mix together.
 Add the butter and mix together to form crumbs.
 Add the other wet ingredients and mix to for stretchy dough that is firm but not hard.

 - Leave the dough to rest for about 15-30 minutes. (this is not compulsory)

 - Dust a cleaned work surface with flour, divide the dough into 2 or 3 batches.
-Roll out the dough flat and cut into long strips with a cut into desired sizes.
+Roll out the dough flat on the floured surface and cut into long strips with a cut into desired sizes.
 Repeat this process till you have exhausted the dough

-- Place a shallow frying pan on medium high heat; add vegetable oil and heat to about 180°C/356°F or you do an oil test.
+- Place a shallow frying pan on medium-high heat; add vegetable oil and heat to about until hot about 180°C/356°F or you do an oil test.
 Drop one of the cut dough into the hot oil and if it floats to the top of the oil, then the oil is ready for use.